BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/trainingRunning.png)

 # Conclusion/Future work
 This bot has trained 3 times for 20e6 steps.
-The result are disappointing because it seems like the ai didn't improve much.
+The result are disappointing because it seems like the A.I. didn't improve much.

  ![Result](/Images/aiNotSmart.gif)

- I think there are 2 main reasons the ai is not learning correctly. the first reason I think is the reward system.
-The ai gets rewarded too often for random moves and doesn't get rewarded enough for good moves.
-The way to fix this is to add extra ways to reward the ai.
+I believe there are 2 main reasons the A.I. is not learning correctly. the first reason I think is the reward system, as the A.I. gets rewarded too often when making random moves and the reward for good moves is too small.
+The way to fix this is to add extra ways to reward the A.I.
 Maybe adding rewards for good moves with less inputs.
 The other porblem has to do with my implementation of tetris.
-There is a maximum amount of inputs/sec because of this the ai gives inputs that do not get registered.
-This causes the ai to think it made moves that did not happen.
+There is a maximum amount of inputs/sec, because of this the A.I. gives inputs that do not get registered.
+This causes the A.I. to think it made moves that did not happen.
 To fix this I would have to refactor huge parts of my Tetris code.
-Ultimatly I think to make machine learning ai for Tetris, it would have been better to make my own game from scratch without an engine.
-That would have allowed me more freedom to fix core issues like the one mentioned above.
+Ulitmatly, to make a better machine learning A.I. for Tetris, it would have been best if I made my own game from scratch without using an engine.
+This would have allowed me the freedom I needed to fix some core issues as the ones mentioned above.